SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 1. Open the teamsapp.yml file in the root of the project and find the line `ignoreFile: .webappignore`.
 Change this to `ignoreFile: ./tab/.webappignore`.
 1. Open the teamsapp.local.yml file in the root of the project and find the line `args: install --no-audit`.
 Change this to `args: run install:tab --no-audit`.
 1. Open **TERMINAL** in Visual Studio Code.
 Navigate to the root of the project and run `npm install`.
 Among other things, a new node_modules folder and a new package.lock.json file are created in the project root.
 1. Next run `npm run install:tab`.
-Among other things, a new node_modules folder will be created in the tab folder, if there isn't one already.
+Among other things, a new node_modules folder and a new package.lock.json file are created are created in the tab folder, if they aren't there already.
 1. Verify that you can sideload the tab with the following steps:

     <ol type="a">
       <li>Select <b>View</b> | <b>Run</b> in Visual Studio Code.</li>
-      <li>In the <b>RUN AND DEBUG</b> drop down menu, select the option, <b>Debug (Edge)</b>, and then press F5.
+      <li><p>In the <b>RUN AND DEBUG</b> drop down menu, select the option, <b>Debug in Teams (Edge)</b>, and then press F5.
 The project will build and run.
 This process may take a couple of minutes.
-Eventually, Teams opens in a browser with a prompt to add your tab app.</li>
+Eventually, Teams opens in a browser with a prompt to add your tab app.</p>
+      <p><b>Note:</b> If this is the first time you've debugged a Teams app on this computer, you will be prompted to install an SSL certificate.
+Select <b>Install</b> and then <b>Yes</b> to the second prompt.
+Login to your Microsoft 365 account if you are prompted to do so.</p></li>
       <li>Select <b>Add</b>.</li>
       <li>To stop debugging and uninstall the app, select <b>Run</b> | <b>Stop Debugging</b> in Visual Studio Code.</li>
     </ol>